Sweet Bird of Youth: Plot

 In St. Cloud, native son Chance Wayne has fled his hometown, seeking to profit from his beauty and youth in New York or Hollywood.
 When he fails as an actor and a personality in both cities, he becomes a gigolo.
 As the traveling escort of his employer, Chance returns to St. Cloud to win back his childhood lover, escorting an aging, depressed, semi-alcoholic film star: Alexandra del Lago, who is running away from the negative criticism of her recently released comeback film.

 Del Lago had been burying herself in sex, alcohol, and drugs until Chance recognized her while hustling in a Florida resort.
 He saw in her a last chance to build a relationship (taking care of her while on their drive back to Hollywood, with him as her escort).
 As he and del Lago are driving along the Sunset Route back to California, Chance hopes that he will reunite with Heavenly Finley, his childhood sweetheart, and bring her back to Hollywood, where – with del Lago's aid – they will both achieve stardom.

 Once back in St. Cloud, Chance discovers Heavenly is only a shadow of the girl he knew.
-During his last visit to St. Cloud, she became pregnant.
-When she discovered the problem, she had to have an abortion and because of an unskilled doctor's knife, the abortion resulted in a hysterectomy and her sterility.
+During his last visit to St. Cloud, she was infected with a venereal disease by Chance.
+The disease was discovered late in its stages, resulting in a hysterectomy and her sterility.
 Her father and brother are determined to make Chance pay for the injury done to Heavenly.
 Chance worries that he will receive the same fate as a Black man in town who was recently attacked and castrated.

 Using Alexandra's car and funds, Chance tries to prove to the town that he is a success, but his old friends call his bluff and see him for what he has become.
 Meanwhile, del Lago receives news that the criticism she has been running from is actually praise and that her comeback could not have gone better.
 Chance believes he will ride with her to the top, but she now has no interest helping him start an acting career.
 With his youth gone, Chance does not know how to move on with his life.
 Although she will not recommend him for a job in Hollywood, del Lago urges him to continue as her escort, but he decides to stay and accept his punishment in St. Cloud.